 Cooking Stove and Fuel

 I can’t tell you how much I love my Jetboil Flash Cooking System.
-This thing boils 16 fl. oz. of water in 100 seconds!
+This camp stove boils 16 fl. oz. of water in 100 seconds!
 It’s insane how fast it is.
 It’s a great item to bring if you only want to pack freeze-dried meals or need some hot water for your morning coffee.

 It’s easy to carry as everything fits inside of the cup including the stove and your 100g fuel canister.
 I would keep some matches or a lighter with you just in case the igniter doesn’t work.